Langtang Valley Trek – One Of The World’s Most Beautiful Valleys

 Route Overview

-The local people are mostly of Tibetan origin and, according to legend, the valley was first discovered by a lama – a teacher of Tibetan Buddhism – who was pursuing a runaway yak.
+The local people in the Langtang Valley are mostly of Tibetan origin and, according to legend, the valley was first discovered by a lama – a teacher of Tibetan Buddhism – who was pursuing a runaway yak.
 “Lang” is Tibetan for “lama” while “tang” is Tibetan for “follow.”

-The highlight of this trek is the sight of the Langtang Lirung range, which is simply stunning.
+The highlight of the Langtang Valley Trek is the sight of the Langtang Lirung range, which is simply stunning.
 The eponymous mountain is 23,773 feet high and dominates the valley.

 Langtang Regional Map